deepikapriyak30/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 - Low Monthly Income
 - Low Stock Option Level
 - Frequent Business Travel
+This indicates that workload pressure, compensation structure, and early-tenure risk are the primary business levers influencing attrition.

-These findings are consistent across statistical analysis and ML feature importance, strengthening confidence in the results.
+These findings are consistent across statistical analysis and machine learning feature importance, increasing confidence in the insights.

 ### 📊 Attrition Distribution
 <p align="centre">